myousefa/ScriptingLanguages/Assignment5_FiniteStateGenerator/README.md

 ## Project Description

-This program reads in two log files and converts it into four dictionaries.
-The dictionaries information will be compared and find keys that have missing or added values.
-After doing this it will output a report of all this information.

-Sounding simple to get started by spliting the project into two parts.
-Read further on what each part consisted of.
+This project utilizes the built in fsm features of python.
+The idea of the project is to use graph topics and Domain Specific Languages to generate C++ file to create said FSM.

-### Part 1 : Get Rundown/Summary
+### Part 1 : Main.py
-The first part of the project was creating the dictionaries and outputting the summary that had the following information:
+The first part of this project is to utlize the given code from professor to create some headers, footers,

-1. total cookies in baseline
-2. empty cookies in baseline
-3. non-empty cookies in baseline
-4. total cookies in test
-5. empty cookies in test
-6. non-empty cookies in test
-7. non-empty cookies in baseline only
-8. non-empty cookies in test only
-9. non-empty cookies in both
-10. non-empty cookies in either

-This process was quite easy and just consisted of getting all the information into the map and doing basic computations based on the len of the map and setting to the appropriate information

-### Part 2 : Final Report
+### Part 2 : fsm.py
-The second part of the project took a lot more time and more testing.
-In this part after filling the maps I created a method that does a series of checks.
-They checked for:

-1. Segments with added cookies
-2. Segments with missing cookies
-3. Cookies in extra segments
-4. Cookies omitted from segments
+The second part of this project is to utilize code written in class and continue to build off of the given code.
+For this section I implemented the string to event method ...

 ## Test Data

-For the test data I generated a small data set so the run times are quick and show off proof of concept that this program should work for any data sample size.
+See my given .cpp file for example output.

 # How to Run

-To run the program in command line run `python3 gen.py test-baseline.log test-comp.log > expectedOut.txt`
+To run my program first run `python3 main.py > hos.cpp` then run `g++ -c hos.cpp`.

-NOTE: `test-baseline.log` file MUST come before the comparison .log file